WHO says Europe entering a ‘cease-fire’ in battle with covid as protection grows

 “This period of higher protection should be seen as a cease-fire that could bring us enduring peace,” he said.
 “This context, that we have not experienced so far in this pandemic, leaves us with the possibility for a long period of tranquility.”

 The European region has recorded 12 million new cases in the past week, he added — the highest weekly case incidence since the start of the pandemic — largely driven by the omicron variant.
-Hospitalizations are also increasing, but overall, admissions to intensive care units have not increased significantly, he said, and the number of deaths across the region were also starting to plateau.
+Hospitalizations are also increasing, but overall, admissions to intensive care units have not increased significantly, he said, and the number of deaths across the region are also starting to plateau.

 On Tuesday, Denmark became the first European Union nation to scrap almost all pandemic restrictions, with officials stating covid-19 was no longer “a socially critical disease.”
 A number of other European countries including Italy, Sweden, Switzerland and France this week also announced they would be moving to phase out many social restrictions, some despite rising numbers of infections.